mohanmal553/CRUD_REST_API/README.md

-# CRUD operation in REAT API
+# CRUD operation in REST API

 In this app you can perform CRUD operation on REST API using axios